tripup-company/tripup-company.github.io/api.md

 *WORK IN PROGRESS*

-All over API's are described by [Swagger](https://swagger.io/) (OpenAPI).
-By using swagger generator you can gernerate libraries for different programming langauges.
+All our API's are described with [Swagger](https://swagger.io/) (OpenAPI).
+By using [Swagger CodeGen](https://swagger.io/tools/swagger-codegen/)  you can generate libraries for different programming langauges.
-Our UI allow you to test API directly in Browser.
+Our Swagger UI allow you to test API directly in Browser.
-You need API Creadetials to use our API.
-Please contact our IT for creadentials.
+You need API credentials to use our API.
+Please contact our IT for credentials.

 ### Booking API

 Booking API allow you to find products by cruise or port data.
-It's also possible to create bookings over the API (beta).
+Create bookings over the API is not possible(These endpoints are not active right now).

 https://api.meine-landausfluege.de/booking/

 ### Cruise API

-Cruise API provide you cruise data like companies, ships, itineraries etc.
+Cruise API provide you cruise data like companies, ships, itineraries, ports etc.

 https://api.meine-landausfluege.de/cruise/